ingredients icon.Ingredients

 By wrapping the meat in foil, magic happens.
 The wrap traps the moisture and steams the meat, evaporation stops and the meat temp continues to rise, the food continues cooking.
 And by coating the meat in a liquid before wrapping, usually a sauce of some kind, you tenderize the meat further and add extra flavor.

-Taking Traditional Cooking Methods Outside to Your Grill
+Taking Indoor Cooking Methods Outside

 Gas grill, lid open, food on grates and a pan on a side bur.